 3.37.1 The SAA shall calculate the Account Credited Energy Volume (QACEaj) for each Energy Account a, as follows:

 QACEaj = Si QCEiaj

+Where i represents the sum over all Primary BM Units.

 3.38 Calculation of Account Period Bid-Offer Volume

-3.38.1 The SAA shall ensure that the Account Period Balancing Services Volume (QABSaj) represents the net volume of accepted Balancing Services energy, consisting of accepted Bids and Offers, and volume associated with Applicable Balancing Services attributable to each Energy Account a, in Settlement Period j.
+3.38.1 The SAA shall ensure that the Account Period Balancing Services Volume (QABSaj) for each Energy Account and Virtual Balancing Account represents the net volume of accepted Balancing Services energy, consisting of accepted Bids and Offers, and volume associated with Applicable Balancing Services attributable to each Energy Account a, in Settlement Period j.
 It is calculated as follows:

-QABSaj = Si QBSij * TLMij
+QABSaj = ia QBSij * TLMij + (i2QSNDi2j * TLMi2j)

+Where

-Where Si represents a sum over all BM Units i for which Energy Account a is the Lead Energy Account.
+ia in relation to QBSij represents a sum over all Primary BM Units i for which Energy Account a is the Lead Energy Account;

+i2 in relation to QSNDi2j represents the sum over all Secondary BM Units for which such Energy Account or Virtual Balancing Account (as the case may be) is the corresponding Energy Account or Virtual Balancing Account of the Lead Party;

+TLMij is the Transmission Loss Multiplier for Primary BM Unit i in Settlement Period j.

+TLMi2j is the Transmission Loss Multiplier for the Secondary BM Unit i2 in Settlement Period j.

 3.38A Calculation of Total Period Applicable Balancing Services Volume

 3.38A.1 In respect of each Settlement Period, the Total Period Applicable Balancing Services Volume will be determined as follows: